 Metal shingles don’t have the color options, yet, of traditional asphalt shingles.
 Decra’s Tile metal shingles come in a whopping 8 colors, which isn’t bad but doesn’t quite compare to asphalt shingles much wider variety of color choices.
 Boral Steel’s Barrel-Vault also comes in 8 colors.
 Other profiles come in fewer colors.

-If you’re tired of replacing asphalt shingles every 15 to 30 years and throwing them into a landfill, want a roof that lasts longer, and don’t mind spending more for it, stone-coated metal shingles is the hot new roof.
+When it comes to stone-coated metal shingles vs asphalt shingles, there are pros and cons to each.
+If you’re tired of replacing asphalt shingles every 15 to 30 years and throwing them into a landfill, want a roof that lasts longer, and don’t mind spending more for it initially, stone-coated metal shingles is the roof for you.
 What’s more, if your HOA requires your new roof to match your neighbors, that won’t be a problem since metal shingles come in a variety of profiles and popular colors.